Deus09/heard/ANONYMOUS_COMMENTS.md

 -- Eski politikayı sil
 DROP POLICY IF EXISTS "Authenticated users can insert comments" ON comments;

--- Yeni politika (herkes yorum ekleyebilir)
+-- Yeni politika (herkes Tecrübe ekleyebilir)
 CREATE POLICY "Anyone can insert comments"
   ON comments FOR INSERT
   WITH CHECK ( true );